craftcms/docs/docs/commerce/1.x/shipping-methods.md

 ### `getName()`

-Returns the name of this shipping method as displayed to the customer and in the Control Panel.
+Returns the name of this shipping method as displayed to the customer and in the control panel.

 ### `getHandle()`